aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 execute('var window = {};');
 ```

 Some optimizing JavaScript engines such as Safari's Nitro try to avoid the traditional scope chain lookup by indexing identifiers for faster resolution. **When a dynamic scope is involved, however, this optimization is no longer valid**.
-In reverse, the engies should take more cost to switch back to a slower approach.
+In reverse, the engines should take more cost to switch back to a slower approach.
 For this reason, its recommended to use dynamic scopes only when absolutely necessary.